khaledfouda/prosper-data-visualization/README.md

 ### Summary
 - Prosper is America’s first marketplace lending platform, with over $8 billion in funded loans. for more information visit [Prosper.com](https://www.prosper.com/).
 - Based on the published loan data, I extracted the states with the number of loans made of each state. [data/borrower_states.csv].
-- And as shown, the highest number of loans goes to california (14,717 loans), after it comes texas/newyork/florida (around 6,700 loans).
+- Company should pay attention to states with high number of loans, but what if these states already have very high number of population!, for this reason I created a new variable called "score" to give each state a score this score is computed by summing (loans/population) and (loans/total_loans) per state then map the values to a value between 0 and 1.
+- Thus states with higher score means that these states have both high number of loans and high number of population which make them worth paying attention to.
+- And as map shows, 3 states have score higher than 0.7 which are California, Illinois, and Georgia.
-- Most of the states have number of loans less than 1,000 .
+- And 18 states have score higher than 0.5.

 --------

 ### Design
+- As the data describes the states of America so a map would be the best way to show it.
-- I used the geographic data of united states [data/us-states-geo.json] to draw a map,
+- Using the geographic data: [data/us-states-geo.json] I draw the map.
-- Used color palette to give states with higher number of loans a darker color and vice versa,
-- Added two arcs one for the total number of loans and it's percentage, and the other for each state.
-- The length of the state's arc is proportional to the max number of loans in a state (CA).
-- Also I included animation to show states one by one sorted by number of loans, and two buttons one for skipping and the other for replaying the animation.
+- Also I added color palette to show the difference in values between different states.
+- And an interactive table of information, filters and summary, which leaves to the user the freedom to explore the visualization and get his own conclusions.
+- most of the color used are black and white except for the color palette I used colors from black, blues and white, as you can easily notice that black is higher than blue and blue is higher than white.

 -----------